Divinejicks/ecommerce_backend/README.md

 - npm install  :::  to install packages
 - npm run db:dev:restart ::: to start your docker and run migrations, ensure you have docker running on your PC
 - npm run start:dev ::: to start your project.

+# NB: You can find swagger documentation at http://localhost:3010/api-docs.
+That is my API documentation